Breaking down the most popular Dave Ramsey Money Tips

 10. Get a side hustle to increase your monthly income

 Increasing your monthly income is the go-to way to improve your financial situation but how do you do it?

 The best side hustles are ones you can do from home without much effort and with a flexible schedule.
-That is why I recommend survey taking to beginners or starting a blog with Bluehost for people who want something more long-term.
+That is why I recommend survey taking to beginners or starting a blog for people who want something more long-term.

 You can also look for remote work on a website like Flex Jobs that give you relevant and good remote job options.

 11. Dave Ramsey tips for buying a car: Do not buy new cars

 New cars depreciate in value.
 Bad investment.